bridge-intelligence-lab/fin-feast/docs/ARCHITECTURE.md

 # Architecture

-This document describes the system architecture for the Feast Polygon POC, including batch (offline-first) and streaming minute-bar ingestion paths, data zones, and how features flow to the online store for inference.
+This document describes the system architecture for the Fin Feast POC, including batch (offline-first) and streaming minute-bar ingestion paths, data zones, and how features flow to the online store for inference.

 ## Overview
 - Offline store: Parquet files partitioned by symbol and date